pgxn/pgxn-manager/doc/howto.md

 ### Release It!

-Now [request an account](/account/register) if you don't already have one, then log in and [upload](https:///upload) the release zip file.
+Now [request an account] if you don't already have one, hit the "Upload" link in the side navigation, and the release zip file.

 And that's it!
 Not too bad, eh?
 Just please do be very careful cutting and pasting examples.
 Or better yet, give [pgxn-utils] a try.
 It will create a